digirepoin/iproyal-review/README.md

-# IPRoyal Review 2025: Really a Reliable Proxy Service Provider?
+# IPRoyal Review 2025: Really a Reliable Proxy Provider?

 In today's digital age, secure and reliable web access is paramount for businesses and individuals alike.
 IPRoyal emerges as a standout proxy service provider, offering a versatile suite of IP solutions designed to cater to a wide range of use cases—from data scraping and market research to ad verification and social media management.